cp-algorithms/cp-algorithms/src/algebra/prime-sieve-linear.md

 $lp [i] \le \ lp [x]$.

-Now, lets compare that with the work of our algorithm: in fact, for every $x$ it goes through all prime numbers, possible multipliers for $x$, i.e. the prime numbers till $lp [x]$ inclusive, in order to get the numbers in the equation presented above.
+Now, let's compare that with the work of our algorithm: in fact, for every $x$ it goes through all prime numbers, possible multipliers for $x$, i.e. the prime numbers till $lp [x]$ inclusive, in order to get the numbers in the equation presented above.

 Hence, the algorithm, indeed, will go through every composite number exactly once, setting the correct values $lp []$ there.